K4ryuu/VectorMath/README.md

 </div>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-This template repository serves as a starting point for creating server plugins for CounterStrike 2 using the CounterStrikeSharp library.
-It includes essential setup, dependencies, and best practices to get you started quickly.
+This project was created as a university project to showcase some basic usage of vector math in CounterStrike 2.
+The project is written in C# and uses CounterStrikeSharp to interact with the game.

 ### Dependencies